 Dyskeratosis congenita (DC) is a rare form of bone marrow failure, where the bone marrow fails to produce enough blood cells.
 This condition is therefore usually diagnosed based on a low number of circulating red blood cells (RBCs), white blood cells (WBCs), and platelets.

 The exact prevalence of DC is not known, although it is estimated to affect around one in 1 million people.

 In about half of the people affected, the illness is caused by mutations in the TERC, TERT, DKC1, or TINF2 genes.
 These genes code for the proteins telomerase, dyskerin, and shelterin, which are required for the maintenance of important structures called telomeres.
 Telomerase helps to maintain the length of telomeres by adding small DNA segments to the ends of chromosomes when cell division occurs.

 Dyskeratosis congenita (DC) and Telomere Biology

 The main telomerase components, hTR and hTERT, are coded for by TERC and TERT, respectively.
-The hTR part is a molecule of RNA that acts as a template to create the DNA segments, which then get added to the chromosome ends by the hTERT component.
-The role of the DKC1 gene is to code for the protein dyskerin, which binds to hTR to help maintain stability of the telomerase complex.
+The hTR part is a molecule of ribonucleic acid (RNA) that acts as a template to create the DNA segments, which then get added to the chromosome ends by the hTERT component.
+The role of the DKC1 gene is to code for the protein dyskerin, which binds to hTR to help maintain the stability of the telomerase complex.

-In males, the mutation would only need to occur on the one X chromosome they possess, while in females the mutation would need to occur on both of their X chromosomes.
+In males, the mutation would only need to occur on the one X chromosome they possess, whereas in females, the mutation would need to occur on both of their X chromosomes.
 Since it is unlikely that women will inherit two mutated copies of this gene, males are affected by this condition much more frequently than women.